wp-plugins/gallery-shortcode-style-to-head/readme.txt

 * Initial Public Release

 == Upgrade Notice ==

+= 2.2 =
+Re-sync with WP 3.5 code; improved compatibility with WP 3.5 galleries.

 = 2.1 =
 Bugfixes, re-sync with WP 3.1 code, and support for WP 3.1.